 If you are going to drink alcohol, know your limit.
 Remember that drinks served in bars overseas are often stronger than those in the UK.

 The FCO advise against all travel to the Governorate of North Sinai.
 In North Sinai, terrorists and criminals seek to prevent the Egyptian authorities from exercising control.
 The Egyptian armed forces are conducting a military operation against these groups.
-The death toll has increased since July 2013 with reports of over two hundred deaths.
+The death toll has increased since July 2013 with reports of over several hundred deaths.

 There were terrorist attacks on 24 October 2014 and 29 January 2015 around Sheikh Zuwayed, Rafah, and al-Arish, that killed over 30 soldiers on each occasion.
 A state of emergency has been declared and a curfew is in place between 7pm and 6am along the coast between al-Arish and Rafah extending around 40km inland.

 There are regular bomb attacks against government buildings, security forces and energy infrastructure.
 The al-Arish area has seen many attacks, but the whole of the North Sinai region is at risk.

 Foreign workers have been taken hostage by Bedouin tribesmen.